-In all switching mode boost converter applications, both the input and output terminals see impulsive impedance and its voltage is pulled high again.
-IFORMATION voltage/current waveforms.
+In all switching mode boost converter applications, both the input and output terminals see impulsive voltage/current waveforms.
 The currents flowing into and out of the capacitors multiply with the Equivalent Series Resistance (ESR) of the capacitor to produce ripple voltage at the terminals.
 During the Syn-Rect switch-off cycle, the charges stored in the output capacitor are used to sustain the output load current.
 Load current at this period and the ESR combine and reflect as ripple at the output terminals.
 For all cases, the lower the capacitor ESR, the lower the ripple voltage at output.
 As a general guideline, low ESR capacitors should be used.
-Ceramic capacitors have the lowest ESR, but low ESR tantalum capacitors can also be the battery voltage) lower than the internal reference voltage of 1.20 V, the comparator output turns on a 50 Ω low side switch.
-It pulls down the voltage at pin 3 (LBO)
+Ceramic capacitors have the lowest ESR, but low ESR tantalum capacitors can also be used as an alternative.